iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.md

-This dict creates a target function `kindergeld_anz_ansprüche` which gives the amount of claims that a person has on Kindergeld, based on the `kindergeld_anspruch` function which returns bools that show whether a person is a reason for a Kindergeld claim.
+This dict creates a target function `kindergeld_anz_ansprüche` which gives the amount of claims that a person has on Kindergeld, based on the `kindergeld_anspruch` function which returns Booleans, which show whether a child is a reason for a Kindergeld claim.

 The output type will be the same as the input type.
 Exceptions: